JakeWharton/qbt-tracker-hound/README.md

 The 'Tracker Problem' tag will be used by default.
 To change it, specify your desired tag name in the `QBT_TAG` environment variable.

+To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the ID to the container using the `HEALTHCHECK_ID` environment variable.

 LICENSE
 ======